ceramicskate0/PeStudioCollector/README.md

 # PeStudioCollector
-PeStudioCollector to do static analysis for an entire machine.
+PeStudioCollector to do static analysis for an file system of files of type you specify.

+# Current Release
-Pre Alpha still
+Alpha (Some corner case bugs still here)

+# What is it?
+This application is for collecting all the files from a file system on a machine remote or local to search for indicators via the wonderful PeStudio app.
+It will need lots of space (as it copies them) and if tunable.

+# Support
+Windows only